QuitarHero/Heros-Marker-Pack/README.md

   - *Markers* to orient players as to where the capture points spawn during Ensolyss' phases.
 - **Shattered Observatory:**
   - *A Route:* showcasing a portal skip to Viirastra (during the ball minigame).
+  - *Markers* to orient players in the Arkk fight.
 - **Solid Ocean:**
   - *Markers* for Colossus spawns.
 - **Thaumanova Reactor:**